 Environmental: Camping on residential land not containing a dwelling has a greater potential to visually impact on the amenity of an area.
-In additional without access to an approved water disposal system (which could be available with a dwelling on-site) it is common practice for persons camping longer term
+In additional without access to an approved water disposal system (which could be available

 Economic: Nil.

 Social: Camping on residential land not containing a dwelling should not be seen as an alternative to approved habitable accommodation.